acmeair/acmeair/README.md

 We accept contributions via pull requests.

-We will be posting important information about CLA agreements needed for us to accept pull requests soon.
+CLA agreements needed for us to accept pull requests soon can be found in the [CLAs directory](CLAs) of the repository.